 Some financial advisors wonder if they can crank out a steady flow of compelling blog posts week after week.
 Before you make the commitment, consider testing your abilities by writing for other people’s personal finance or investment blogs.
-(By the way, you can listen to an audio version of this post).

 Some blogs publish their submission guidelines, so you know exactly how to apply to be a guest blogger.
 Others don’t.
 But there’s a simple process you can follow to propose a guest role.

 Step 1.
 Study the blog to figure out its audience and topical focus.

 Step 2.
 Come up with a topic.
 Your description of your topic should identify the main point you’re trying to make and why readers will care about it.
 In “How to Write Blog Posts People Will Read: A 5-Week Teleclass for Financial Advisors,” you’ll get help developing a strong topic.

 Step 3.
 Email the blogger to suggest a guest post.
 A strong proposal will include the following:

 a.
 Your understanding of the host blogger’s audience and focus

 b.
 Your topic and why it will appeal to the blog’s audience